2013 Philippine gubernatorial elections: Compostela Valley

 Incumbent governor Arturo Uy is running for reelection unopposed.

 Davao del Norte

+Incumbent governor Rodolfo del Rosario is running for reelection.
+Candidate Norberto Mijanes was disqualified by Comelec.
+As a result, Governor del Rosario was running unopposed.

+Davao del Sur

+Incumbent governor Douglas Cagas is not running for reelection.
+He is instead running for Mayor of Digos City; Congressman Marc Douglas Cagas IV is his party's nominee.

+Davao Oriental

+Incumbent governor Corazon Malanyaon is running for reelection unopposed.

+Davao del Norte

 Incumbent governor Rodolfo Del Rosario is running for reelection.
 Candidate Norberto Mijanes was disqualified by Comelec, as a result Governor Del Rosario was running unopposed.

 Davao del Sur

 Incumbent governor Douglas Cagas is not running for reelection.
 He is instead running for Mayor of Digos City; Congressman Marc Douglas Cagas IV is his party's nominee.

 Davao Oriental

 Incumbent governor Corazon Malanyaon is running for reelection unopposed.

 Soccsksargen

 Cotabato

 Incumbent governor Emmylou Taliño-Mendoza is running for reelection.
-Her main opponent is former governor Emmanuel "Manny" Piñol.
+Her main opponent is former governor Emmanuel Piñol.

 Sarangani

 Incumbent governor Miguel Rene Dominguez is term-limited.